AuliaSabrina02/MATERIAL-NON-SYSTEM/README.md

 # ⚙️ Installation

-Follow these steps to get SEMB ERP up and running on your local machine.
+Follow these steps to get this project up and running on your local machine.

 ## Prerequisites